-I’m Papli, a food aficionado in the UK who began her humble journey with serious food blogging during the COVID-19 pandemic.
+I’m Papli, a homecook in the UK who began her humble journey with serious food blogging during the COVID-19 pandemic.
 I love to cook and have a passion for experimentation in the kitchen, where I spend my days tweaking old and new recipes.
 I decided to share my love for hearty, home-cooked cuisine with others online and have had phenomenal support from familiar faces and strangers, alike.

 Chillies n Spice and All Things Rice was born on the 4th December 2020, all because I got worried COVID-19 might take me!